 Acknowledgment

 The Joint RCPCH/NPPG Medicines committee is a collaborative standing committee with joint membership between the Royal College of Paediatrics and Child Health (RCPCH) and Neonatal and Paediatric Pharmacists Group (NPPG).
-The views represented are of the committee itself and not of RCPCH.
+The views represented are of the committee itself and not of RCPCH or NPPG.

 Thank you to Nicola Vasey, Lead Paediatric Pharmacist, Niamh O’Connell and Karen Hartley, Senior Paediatric Pharmacists, at Great North Children’s Hospital, Newcastle Upon Tyne for help in reading the draft and understanding the issues.

+This is a summary of independent research carried out at the National Institute for Health Research (NIHR), Alder Hey Clinical Research Facility.
+The views expressed are those of the author(s) and not necessarily those of the NHS, the NIHR or the Department of Health.